zship/teleport-challenge/design-doc/README.md

 Props:

-- `redirect`: a URL to which the user will be redirected after a successful login.
+- `redirect`: an app-relative path (i.e. starting with `/`) to which the user will be redirected after a successful login.
 This is to support bookmarking authenticated paths.
-Intended to be passed in from the router, extracted from a `window.location` that looks
-  like: `/login?redirect=<url-encoded-path>`, e.g.
+Intended to be passed in from the router, extracted from a `window.location` that looks like: `/login?redirect=<url-encoded-path>`, e.g. `/login?redirect=%2Ffilebrowser%2Fteleport%2Flib`.
-  `/login?redirect=%2Ffilebrowser%2Fteleport%2Flib`.

 > Note: `redirect` must reside on the same domain in order to prevent an
 > unvalidated redirect.
 An easy way to accomplish this would be to make sure